 Those who serve the parish as readers or lectors proclaim the scripture readings at Mass.
 They also announce the petitions of the Prayer of the Faithful or General Intercessions.

 Those who wish to serve in this ministry are required to attend a Reader Workshop sponsored by the Archdiocesan Worship Office and also a training session in the parish.
 Those who serve in this ministry must have a love for the scriptures and the ability to proclaim those scriptures with faith, conviction, and clarity before the assembly.

 CLICK HERE to download/view Teen/Youth Schedule for November 2020

 Those who serve the parish as altar or Mass servers assist the priest during the celebration of the liturgy.
 They take part in processions.
 They hold the Sacramentary or Missal for the priest as he prays.
 They bring the sacred vessels to and from the altar.
 They wash the hands of priest, etc. By their ministry, altar servers allow the priest to function with style and grace during the service.

-Those wishing to serve in this ministry must take part in a series of training sessions held in the parish.
-Junior Servers are parish youth in Grades 6-7-8 (attending Saint Joseph School or our parish Religious Education Program).
+Junior Servers are parish youth in Grades 4-8 (attending Saint Joseph School or our parish Religious Education Program).
 Adult Servers are those of high school age and above.
+Training is provided.

 Those who serve the parish as greeters or ushers embody the hospitality that should be part of every Christian community.
 Greeters welcome people as they come together for Mass and other liturgical servers.
 They recognize those gathering as their brothers and sisters in Christ.
 Greeters also assist in the collection of the gifts, guide the communion procession, and distribute needed worship aids and parish bulletins.